replit/play/README.md

 Python Play was designed to be an excellent starting point for brand new programmers.
 The goal of the project is to give someone that has never programmed before a compelling and succesful experience in their first few minutes of programming.
 We aimed to make graphics programming as accessible as possible to as young an audience as possible.

-We found that many existing programming languages and graphics libraries presented unecessary difficulties for new programmers — difficulties making simple things happen, confusing language, confusing program flow, unexplained concepts, etc. We know that even with one disagreeable initial experience people can be turned away from programming forever, and we wanted to prevent that outcome as much as possible.
+We found that many existing programming languages and graphics libraries presented unnecessary difficulties for new programmers — difficulties making simple things happen, confusing language, confusing program flow, unexplained concepts, etc. We know that even one initial disagreeable experience can turn people away from programming forever, and we wanted to prevent that outcome as much as possible.

 Python Play was inspired by [MIT's Scratch](https://scratch.mit.edu), which has introduced millions of children and adults to programming and helped them to create and share personally meaningful computational projects.
 In fact, Python Play's main designer worked on Scratch professionally for a brief period.
 But we found that for some learners, Scratch — with its graphical blocks and colorful interface — didn't feel like "real programming".
 For those learners wishing to use a mainstream textual programming language while also removing the unnecessary difficulties of graphics programming in these languags, we made Python Play.